2010 FIFA World Cup

-The 2010 FIFA World Cup, also branded as South Africa 2010, was the 19th FIFA World Cup, the world championship for men's national football teams.
+The 2010 FIFA World Cup was the 19th FIFA World Cup, the world championship for men's national football teams.
 It took place in South Africa from 11 June to 11 July 2010.
 The bidding process for hosting the tournament finals was open only to African nations.
 In 2004, the international football federation, FIFA, selected South Africa over Egypt and Morocco to become the first African nation to host the finals.

 The matches were played in 10 stadiums in nine host cities around the country, with the opening and final played at the Soccer City stadium in South Africa's largest city, Johannesburg.
 Thirty-two teams were selected for participation via a worldwide qualification tournament that began in August 2007.
 In the first round of the tournament finals, the teams competed in round-robin groups of four teams for points, with the top two teams in each group proceeding.
 These 16 teams advanced to the knockout stage, where three rounds of play decided which teams would participate in the final.

-In the final, Spain, the European champions, defeated third-time losing finalists the Netherlands 1–0 after extra time to win their first world title.
+In the final, Spain, the European champions, beat third-time losing finalists the Netherlands 1–0 after extra time to win their first world title.
 Spain became the eighth nation to win the tournament and the first European nation to win a World Cup hosted outside its home continent: all previous World Cups held outside Europe had been won by South American nations.
-They are also the first national team since 1978 to win a World Cup after losing a game in the group stage.
+It was also the first time that the FIFA World Cup was passed between two different nations representing the same continent (as the previous cup holder had been Italy, who won the 2006 edition).
+Spain became the first national team to win the tournament after losing the first match at the finals and the first team since 1978 to win a World Cup after losing a game in the group stage.
 As a result of their win, Spain represented the World in the 2013 FIFA Confederations Cup.
-Host nation South Africa were eliminated in the group stage and both 2006 World Cup finalists Italy and France were also eliminated at the group stage.
-It was the first time that the hosts had been eliminated in the first stage.
+Host nation South Africa were eliminated in the group stage, as were both 2006 World Cup finalists, Italy and France.
+It was the first time that the hosts had been eliminated in the group stage and the first of three successive World Cups that the defending champions would be eliminated in the group stage.
 New Zealand, with their three draws, were the only undefeated team in the tournament, but they were also eliminated in the group stage.